Sex Worker HIV Risk: What the Evidence Actually Says

 How we selected sources

-We prioritised primary public health agencies (UNAIDS, ECDC, CDC) and peer-reviewed systematic reviews or large studies.
-Estimates vary by place and method, so interpret numbers as context, not prediction.
+We prioritised public health agencies and peer-reviewed systematic reviews.
+Estimates vary by place and method, so numbers should be read as context, not as prediction about one person.

 2. PLOS ONE (2024).
 HIV prevalence among female sex workers worldwide: systematic review and meta-analysis.